DomBurke23/Python_HabitTracker/readme.md

 do not allow the user to click the cells for future days of the month.

 Issues faced here:
-1) when adding a 2nd habit, the 2nd habit would appear in cell 1 under habit 1 so that we could not see any data(tick/cross icons) in habit 2 column.
+I1) when adding a 2nd habit, the 2nd habit would appear in cell 1 under habit 1 so that we could not see any data(tick/cross icons) in habit 2 column.
+F1) The fix was commenting out the .habit-cell in the css

+3) I want to remove a habit and replace with another one.